Chaduke/paddles_balls_blocks_walls/README.md

--Update Dec 17th 2024:
+-Update Dec 19th 2024:

-I already finished adding levels 21 thru 30 but I didn't fully test so you may find some strangeness.
-Please report any bugs if you have the time.
+Version 0.1.4
+Today is a rather large update.
+I now have stages up to 40 complete and added all the sound for the item pickups, defintely gives the game a unique feel!
+Check it out!

-New Weekly devlog video here:
+Weekly devlog video here:

 (Week 3 done!)
 https://youtu.be/Sv_BUqnT01Y